saif-gorges/GTA-Crime-and-Income-Analysis/README.md

 - Is there a higher crime rate in lower income regions? </br>
 - Is there a correlation between house prices and crime rates? </br>
 - Are there more Starbucks locations in higher income neighborhoods? </br>

+- Crime Rate and Income Correlation
+There's a negative correlation between Average Crime Rate and Average Income Low Income area has higher crime rate
+R value -> negative relationship. p-value<0.005 -> A statistically significant test result The stacked bar graph shows Crime Count per neighborhood for each Income Group which depicts lower income regions have higher crime rate per neighborhood.
+- Red Light Cameras Analysis
+From the graphs above, we can see that the majority of red light cameras are implemented in regions with an average income of 50-100K.
+Comparing this with the total number of speeding tickets per income region we see that the same income region holds the most amount of speeding tickets.
+We can conclude from this that red light cameras are not necessarly placed in low income regions, but more-so regions where speeding is more commonplace.
+- House Prices and Crime Rate
+It seems that there is a very weak negative correlation between crime rate and house prices.
+- Starbucks Locations Analysis
+The Number of Starbucks Stores vs. Average Income scatter plot shows that it seems that there is no correlation between starbucks stores location and income.